 Well it’s time to kick off Star Wars week and what better way to start than with easily the poorest of the six films!
 Honestly, after I saw this film I spent ages trying to convince myself it wasn’t that bad.
 Gradually denial led to anger, anger led to hate and hate led back to anger when I got things back in perspective.
 I mean, who actually hates a film?
 Like, genuinely hates a film.
 To hate a film so much you would want it to be materialised as a living thing just so you could kill it?
 Nah, not something a normal person would feel for a film for too long.
 Unless that film was Batman & Robin.
 Fuck dat shit. … Oh yeah, review…

 I was born in the Earth year of 1982 which was a long long time after the events of Star Wars take place and about a year before the original trilogy of films finished.
-I may not have been old enough to have seen the films on there original release but I was just the right age to grow up with them.
+I may not have been old enough to have seen the films on their original release but I was just the right age to grow up with them.
 They were on tv all the time and getting a VHS copy of any of the 3 films was a doddle.
 Even up until 1990 the Star Wars films were still oddly popular.
 There had always been rumblings of a trilogy of prequels ever since George Lucas typed the words “Episode IV” on the first page of the script of A New Hope.
+Well, the script he would later ret-con to eb called A New Hope.
 The first details of what these prequels could be really started appearing in the early 90s around the time that the original trilogy was given a digital remastering.
 The hype train had started.

 The news kept coming.
 We were gonna see Obi-Wan’s master Qui-Gon Jinn.
 Meet a young Anakin Skywalker and watch his journey from a young powerful Jedi to his fall into the Dark Side of the force.
 We were gonna see Pod Racing!
 Wait, what the hell is a pod race?
 What’s racing things got to do with Star Wars?
 Ahh who cares?
 Prequel trilogy is incoming.